 Earning a medical school acceptance is no mean feat.
-It takes years of forethought and hard work to prepare a stand out medical school application, so it’s important to get started as soon as possible.
+It takes years of forethought and hard work to prepare a standout medical school application, so it’s crucial to get started as soon as possible.
 But when are med school applications due, and when exactly should you start preparing your materials?

 In this post, we’ll break down the technical deadlines for each aspect of your medical school application, as well as outline the application timeline you should actually follow and when you need to begin preparing.